Student-centric advice and objective recommendations

 On top of these, students are also eligible for federal loans.
 Many are specific to students with disabilities or generally directed towards them.
 Grants, similarly, offer many funding opportunities to students with disabilities.

 Alternatively, if students feel that the accommodations at many schools are insufficient, they may be interested in attending a college specifically for students with disabilities.
-Many of these universities have their own, unique sources of funding for their students, which tend to make their costs far lower than that of the average university.
+Many of these universities have their own, unique sources of funding for their students, which tend to make their costs lower than that of the average university.

 Additional Resources

 And last, but not least, are some additional resources!
 These are simply some additional tools to help students transition to college and perform their best.
-Without further ado, here they are:

 AHEAD strives to help students with learning disabilities perform their best in college.
 To do so, AHEAD offers coaching, mentoring, and self-advocacy skill training for students with learning disabilities.

-American Youth Policy Forum offers a variety of webinars and Youtube videos meant to help students with disabilities transition to college life.
+American Youth Policy Forum offers a variety of webinars and YouTube videos meant to help students with disabilities transition to college life.

 NCLD, or the National Center for Learning Disabilities, provides those with learning disabilities advice on transitioning to college.
 They also provide an honest look into the challenges of navigating college with a learning disability.